nerdslab/xbrain-dvid/demo/test_data/README.md

 and the bottom right hand corner for an attempt at variablility.

-The Tiff files have the naming conventions:
+The individual .tif files have the naming conventions:

 `test_cubeX_0YYY.tif`

-where X if the cube number and Y is the sequence number
+where X if the cube number and Y is the sequence number.

 ------------------------------------------------------------